davidsilvasanmartin/music/tests/README.md

 3. Before running the tests, the back-end application needs to be running.
 In order for the real application to use the test database, you need to set the `BEETS_DB_FILE` environment variable to point to the test database.
-If `<RESOURCES_PATH>` means the same as in step 2, you need to do the following:
+With `<RESOURCES_PATH>` meaning the same as in step 2, you need to do the following:

 ```bash
 export BEETS_DB_FILE=<RESOURCES_PATH>/test_music_library.db